stefanoslig/blog/_posts/ngrx-signals-store.md

 ## Conclusion

-If you already use NgRx in a project, I would suggest to start working with the NgRx Signals Store for new state.
+If you already use NgRx in a project, I would suggest starting to work with the NgRx Signals Store for introducing new stores.
 You can easily combine the NgRx Store and the NgRx Signals Store ([example](https://github.com/stefanoslig/angular-ngrx-nx-realworld-example-app/blob/main/libs/articles/data-access/src/lib/article.store.ts#L121)).
-For a new project I would strongly suggest to start working directly with the NgRx Signals Store for the state management, since it can reduce dramatically the boilerplate and of course it has full support for working with Angular Signals in a structured way.
+For a new project, I would strongly suggest starting to work directly with the NgRx Signals Store for state management.
+This is because it can dramatically reduce boilerplate and, of course, has full support for working with Angular Signals in a structured way.

 ## Useful links - examples:
 - [Example app using NgRx Signal Store - currently migrating from NgRx Store to NgRx Signal Store](https://github.com/stefanoslig/angular-ngrx-nx-realworld-example-app/blob/main/libs/articles/data-access/src/lib/article.store.ts)